 Executive coach, speaker, and Forbes contributor Bonnie Marcus beautifully said:

 “Despite the fact that most women understand the importance of self-promotion for their advancement, they do not intentionally use it.
 We have been conditioned to take the back seat and wait to be recognized.
 As a consequence, we often have this inner argument about how to proceed with self-promotion.
 We know we should do more of it.
 We know we should be better at it.
 But at the same time, it’s much more comfortable to stay focused on doing our work.

 Self-promotion, I have learned, has been a necessary evil.
 When you go for your goals and are recognized for your accomplishments, the result is the necessary evil to talk about yourself.
 Something I hate doing.

-Here are some of my recent accomplishments: in the past year, I have been named the Young Professional Athena awardee by the Greater Phoenix Chamber of Commerce, recognized as an Outstanding Woman in Business and the Emerging Leader of 2017 by the Phoenix Business Journal, named CEO of Javelina (which prompted several news stories), and have been regularly publishing and promoting blog posts in my own name.
+Here are a few of my accomplishments: I was named the 2016 Young Professional ATHENA awardee by the Greater Phoenix Chamber of Commerce, recognized as an Outstanding Woman in Business and the Emerging Leader of 2017 by the Phoenix Business Journal, named CEO of Javelina (which prompted several news stories), and have been regularly publishing and promoting blog posts in my own name.

 What did those accomplishments make you think?

 A. “Wow, Catherine has accomplished a lot – that’s great!”

 B. “Wow, Catherine thinks she’s a big deal and always talks about herself.”

 If you thought “B,” that’s ok.
 Because that’s how I feel when I share it.
 Yet, somehow, when I hear other people’s accolades and accomplishments I am impressed and inspired.
 When I list my own, I am embarrassed.